pyodide/pyodide/docs/new_packages.md

   included in the `pyodide` repository.

 - `meta.yaml` that specifies metadata about the package.
-For C libraries, only two options are supported:
+For C libraries, only three options are supported:

-  - `library/name`: The name of the library, which must equal the directory name.
+  - `package/name`: The name of the library, which must equal the directory name.
   - `requirements/run`: The dependencies of the library, which can include both C libraries and python packages.
+  - `build/library`: This must be set to `true` to indicate that this is a library and not an ordinary package.

 After packaging a C library, it can be added as a dependency of a python package like a normal dependency.
 See `lxml` and `libxml` for an example (and